Confidence Counselling & Self-Esteem Counselling London

 I am always doing that which I can not do, in order that I may learn how to do itPablo Picasso

 Taking Risks It can be a challenge to combine being courageous & brave with understanding, discerning when to try out new things & when not to take unwanted risks.
-Being comfortable may be important to us, as may the value of caution, reflection, yet opportunities may slip by (see also Changes & Transitions), because we may want to avoid the awkwardness or temporariness of being uncomfortable.
+Being comfortable may be important to us, as may the value of caution, reflection, yet opportunities may slip by (see also Changes & Transitions - Counselling London), because we may want to avoid the awkwardness or temporariness of being uncomfortable.
 We may frequently procrastinate or choose security & avoid rocking the boat.
-Exploring life in more challenging ways we do our best growing when we move outside our safety zone.
-Stepping outside our comfort zone can help us grow, feel more alive, achieve & bring about change, transformation.
-Being cautious, playing things safe, doing the sensible, proper thing can at times be wise, yet other times we may want to try new things or something different, choosing to exchange safety for risk, utilise our will, consider throwing caution to the wind, be frivolous, more spontaneous, allow for surprises, be carefree (see also Our Free Will).
+Exploring life in more challenging ways we do our best growing when we move outside our safety zone, comfort zone and grow.
+Opening up, stretching our comfort zone can help us grow, feel more alive, achieve & bring about change, transformation.
+Being cautious, playing things safe, doing the sensible, proper thing can at times be wise, yet other times we may want to try new things or something different, choosing to exchange safety for risk, utilise our will, consider throwing caution to the wind, be frivolous, more spontaneous, allow for surprises, be carefree (see also Our Free Will, Free Spirit).
+In order to support risk-taking we may want to internally validate, value, appreciate, affirm, like, accept ourself - give permission to ourself, give what we want.
 The benefit of hindsight is useful, yet we may ask how will we know if things will be different.
 Preferring the comfort of familiarity, we may be in a double bind, because we won't know unless we try, make choices, decisions and act, helped by building, maintaining supportive habits.
 As we learn to take charge of our anxiety and change our unhelpful attitudes, we may be willing to risk learning new things, be open to new possibilities, trying them out, practice using them, until they become familiar & ours.
 Taking a chance, being prepared to make mistakes, fail, be wrong, let go at times may help us take risks.
-Counselling & psychotherapy can help explore our thoughts, beliefs & attitudes about risk, and what it might mean for us to stretch ourselves a little more by taking risks.
+Counselling & psychotherapy can help explore our thoughts, beliefs & attitudes about risk, and what it might mean for us to stretch ourselves a little more by taking risks (this for some may include asking for what we need and taking risks in our relationship).

 And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.Anais Nin

 Risk & Safety Being safe sometimes is necessary for our survival.
-Before we start something new, take a risk, it can be important to carefully consider balancing risks, that what we are doing is right & what the consequences of our actions may be, understanding these (see Healthy Side Of Doubt).
-Stepping outside our perceived boundaries, being willing to continuously explore, learn, committed to expressing ourselves more fully, rising to challenges may paradoxically be our very challenge.
+Before we start something new, take a risk, it can be important to carefully consider balancing risks, be safe enough, safe with our feelings, that what we are doing is right & what the consequences of our actions may be, understanding these (see Healthy Side Of Doubt).
+Stepping outside our perceived boundaries, being willing to continuously explore, stretch ourselves, living a full, interesting, stimulating, rich life, learn, risk love, follow our desire, passion, committed to expressing ourselves more fully, rising to challenges may paradoxically be some of our very challenges so we feel emotionally, spiritually fulfilled.

 Life is either a daring adventure or nothing at all.Helen Keller

 Risk Taking - How We May Stop Ourselves Some of us at times may choose to follow our fearful voice inside, telling us that risk taking isn't safe, that the consequences are consistently likely to be negative ("It's too late, I don't have enough time, money, energy, I might fail").
 Worrying whether or not we can do things may also inhibit our freedom to enjoy the process, learning, the journey itself and what we need to learn.
-Yet the old things we have been doing may no longer work.
+Yet the old things we have been doing may no longer work (Ray Bradbury states "Life is trying things to see if they work").
 Others may choose curiosity, adventure, having a "let's see" approach, love or courage to override their fear of taking risks.
 Trying something new can empower us, so compassion for our self outweighs our fear of what others might say or do.

-Our Attitude Towards Risk Taking - What May Be Happening Inside Remaining self-critical & believing we are no good, can keep us safe, yet stop us taking risks, even small ones.
+Our Attitude Towards Risk Taking - What May Be Happening Inside Remaining self-critical & believing we are no good, can make us feel us safe, yet stop us taking risks, even small ones.
 (Also, if we don't value who we are, we may overly worry what others think about us or feel bullied & intimidated by others.)
 Being safe is important to our survival.
 Exploring our external, internal sense of safety in counselling & psychotherapy may be significant.
 Yet if we try to always be so safe in everything we do, we would be immobile, stuck.
 Being safe enough inside, willing to exchange over-cautiousness, controlling things for taking new risks, willing to step into the unknownso we are not just surviving, but feel more alive, loving to us & others, may be important for us.
-Confidence counselling & self-esteem therapy may consider your attitudes to risk, what's stops you taking risks so far and how free & willing (see Our Free Will) your choices are to take risks.
+Confidence counselling & self-esteem therapy may consider our attitudes to risk, what's stops us taking risks so far and how free & willing (see Our Free Will, Free Spirit) our choices are to take risks.
 We may struggle to be assertive & be tempted to control or manipulate situations, so that outcomes are predictable, safe, risk free, yet this may be stifling.
-So rather than trying to have control over feeling safe (which can lead to resentment, blame, withdrawal, being overly defensive) we may want to choose from what is more loving for us or others, what's life affirming, towards our life's journey.
+So rather than trying to have control over feeling safe (which can lead to resentment, blame, withdrawal, being overly defensive) we may want to be open to our attitude and its effects, choose from what is more loving for us or others, what's life affirming, towards our life's journey.
 Our fear of taking risks may stop us:

 - Risking disapproval, even upsetting others at times